crs7617/spotGPT/README.md

 ---

 With SpotGPT, dive into the world of music like never before.
 Discover, listen, and enjoy the tunes that resonate with your unique taste, powered by the synergy of Spotify's vast library and the intelligence of modern NLP models.

-Happy Listening! 🎧
+This project is also an excellent opportunity for beginners to get hands-on experience with RAG and build a practical application using state-of-the-art technologies.

 ---